madlag/coronavirus_study/docs/README.md

 Feel free to use these charts to raise awareness about the danger Covid-19 represents.

 ### Spread comparison
+Coronavirus is spreading differently in different countries.

+Spain is very concerning, it takes less than two days for death count to double.
+Faster than Italy.

+UK is starting after other countries, so death count is smaller, but growth is even faster than Spain.

+France is following quite accurately Italy.

+United States and Germany death numbers are quite surprising.

+For both countries, cases are growing as fast as other countries, but deaths are not.

+It’s been said that Germany is not counting deaths with comorbidities like other countries, that could explain this.
+Another explanation would be a very agressive testing of cases, like South Korea.

 ![Covid-19 Chart for China, South Korea, United Kingdom, France, Italy, Spain, United States Of America](https://raw.githubusercontent.com/madlag/coronavirus_study/master/notebooks/graphs/2020-03-20/2020-03-20_main_comparison.png "Covid-19 Chart for China, South Korea, United Kingdom, France, Italy, Spain, United States Of America")

 ### Most Affected Countries as of 2020-03-20